asfrm/bambuapi-go/README.md

 ### Camera Not Working

-- X1 series: Camera support may be limited
+- X1 series: Camera support may be limited - not tested yet.
-- Ensure camera is enabled in printer settings
 - Check access code permissions
 - **Memory Limit**: Images larger than 10MB are rejected to prevent OOM